Geno2K/case-study-cyclistic/README.md

 ![PBIDesktop_fl3lKU3Qyc](https://github.com/user-attachments/assets/14c072a9-796b-4d2f-83b5-7c34c88267ef)

-These charts were particularly striking to me.
+These charts were particularly striking.
 The weekly data very clearly shows that member usage is well spread out across the week while casual usage is extremely concentrated on the weekends.
 Further, the daily data shows clear spikes in member usage around the 8AM and 5PM hours, while casual usage is more evenly distributed throughout daylight hours.
 All of the above charts point towards the same final conclusion:

 > **Conclusion #4: Members are more likely to use Cyclistic bikes for their daily commute.
 Casual riders use them more for recreation.**